Iran and state-sponsored terrorism: Hamas

 Iran supplies political support and weapons to Hamas, an organization classified by Israel, the United States, the United Kingdom, Canada, the European Union, Egypt, Australia and Japan as a terrorist organization.
 Mahmoud Abbas, President of the Palestinian National Authority, has said "Hamas is funded by Iran.
 It claims it is financed by donations, but the donations are nothing like what it receives from Iran".
 From 2000 to 2004, Hamas was responsible for killing nearly 400 Israelis and wounding more than 2,000 in 425 attacks, according to the Israeli Ministry of Foreign Affairs.
 From 2001 through May 2008, Hamas launched more than 3,000 Qassam rockets and 2,500 mortar attacks into Israel.

 Its most deadly attack was on 7 October 2023, when the group launched a sophisticated, October 7 attacks on Israel, beginning with a barrage of at least 3,000 rockets, and assault by approximately 2,500 militants who breached the Gaza–Israel barrier, attacking military bases and massacring civilians in neighboring Israeli communities.
 At least 1,400 Israelis were killed.

 Hezbollah

-President Ronald Reagan and his wife Nancy show respect to the victims of 1983 barracks bombing.
+US President Ronald Reagan and his wife Nancy show respect to the victims of 1983 barracks bombing.

 During the deployment of American troops in Lebanon during the Lebanese Civil War as part of the Multinational Force in Lebanon, Hezbollah, under the umbrella Islamic Jihad Organization, carried out attacks against American and Israeli troops in Lebanon with Iranian support, including the 1983 United States embassy bombing in Beirut and the Beirut barracks bombing.
 The U.S. maintains that the bombings were carried out with Iranian support.

 During the 1980s and 1990s, a wave of kidnappings, bombings, and assassinations of Western targets, particularly American and Israeli, occurred in Lebanon and other countries.
 The attacks, attributed to Hezbollah, have included: